IainHull/iainhull.github.com/_posts/2013-07-02-a-simple-rest-dsl-part-2.md

 }
 {% endhighlight %}

-This enables us to create the more descriptive version or our use case below.
-The `/` method is shorthand for `addPath` and the `:?` method is shorthand for `addQuery`, it is unfortunate that the ":" is required to preserve operator precedence rules in Scala, methods starting with `?` have a higher precedence to other methods, adding the ":" reduces the precedence so the expressions works as expected.
+This enables you to create the more descriptive version or our use case below.
+The `/` method is shorthand for `addPath` and the `:?` method is shorthand for `addQuery`.
+It is unfortunate that the ":" is required to preserve operator precedence rules in Scala.
+Methods starting with `?` have a higher precedence to other methods, adding the ":" reduces the precedence so the expressions works as expected.

 {% highlight scala %}
 val personJson = """{ "name": "Jason" }"""